-Team members are able to give each other “trophies” and a shout-out whenever someone does something to be celebrated.
+Team members can give each other “trophies” and a shout-out whenever someone does something to be celebrated.
 It could be anything from supporting someone to answering a quick question.
 The “trophies” can be redeemed for gift cards and other fun rewards.

-We recognize that company culture isn’t only created in the office, it exists outside of it too.
-When you’re remote, you can’t go grab a drink or dinner with your colleagues after work.
+We recognize that company culture isn’t only created in the office; it exists outside of it too.
+When you’re remote, you can’t grab a drink or dinner with your colleagues after work.
 We wanted to make sure we could give people that experience, even while being remote.

 We try to schedule regular after-work events.
 The virtual event could be a cocktail class, virtual trivia night, a cooking class, or something else.
-The goal of the event is for our team to have a fun time and get to know each other.
+The event's goal is for our team to have a fun time and get to know each other.

-We’re very thoughtful about making sure everyone feels like they’re a part of the team.
+We’re very thoughtful about ensuring everyone feels like they’re a part of the team.
 We make sure to invest in systems that allow us to get feedback (so we can address any issues), reinforce our core values, and purposefully keep everyone connected.

-We want everyone to love the people they work with and to be passionate about the work they do.
+We want everyone to love the people they work with and be passionate about their work.
 It’s not easy, but it’s definitely worth it.